novemberlc/HousingAntiCheat/README.md

 7. Make a copy of "config-template.json" and name it "config.json"
 8. Edit the config with your own information.
 A detailed description of the config can be found [here](https://github.com/novemberlc/HousingAntiCheat/wiki/Configuration)
 9. Run `start.bat` to start the Discord and Minecraft bots!
+10. Log into Hypixel, and make sure you give your bot permission to ban players on your Housing.

 ## Linux
 If you're using Linux, you probably know what you're doing, but if you don't, here are the instructions.
 This segment will assume you're using a command line.
 You probably need sudo access.